 The Jaybird X2 are a slightly better wireless headset overall than the Jaybird Freedom.
 The X2 have a much simpler charging port on the back of the right earbud, so you do not need to carry around a bulky charging clip like with the Jaybird Freedoms.
 The X2 also have a longer battery life, lower latency, and a slightly better-balanced default sound but can't be EQ'd.
 The Freedoms, on the other hand, have a more portable design (when not using the charging clip) and smaller earbuds that are a bit more comfortable than the X2.
 They also benefit from great app support so you can customize their sound quality to better match what you are listening to.

-The Jaybird X2 are a better sports headphone and headset overall than the Anker SoundCore Spirit X. The X2 have a more isolating in-ear fit that's better for noisy environments and commuting.
-They also have a slightly more portable design since they do not have ear-hooks like the Ankers.
-The Ankers, on the other hand, are a bit more stable thanks to those ear hooks.
-They also have a longer battery life and a more comfortable in-ear fit than the Jaybird X2.
+The Jaybird X2 Wireless are a better sports headphone and headset overall than the Anker Soundcore Spirit X Wireless.
+The Jaybird have a more isolating in-ear fit, that's better for noisy environments and commuting, and a slightly more portable design since they do not have ear-hooks like the Anker.
+The Anker, on the other hand, are a bit more stable thanks to those ear hooks and have a longer battery life with a more comfortable in-ear fit than the Jaybird.